HVision-NKU/StoryDiffusion/README.md

 ### 🌠  **Key Features:**
 StoryDiffusion can create a magic story by generating consistent images and videos.
 Our work mainly has two parts:
 1. Consistent self-attention for character-consistent image generation over long-range sequences.
 It is hot-pluggable and compatible with all SD1.5 and SDXL-based image diffusion models.
+For the current implementation, the user needs to provide at least 3 text prompts for the consistent self-attention module.
+We recommend at least 5 - 6 text prompts for better layout arrangement.
 2. Motion predictor for long-range video generation, which predicts motion between Condition Images in a compressed image semantic space, achieving larger motion prediction.